d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

 ## [**Transition Layers**]

 Since each dense block will increase the number of channels, adding too many of them will lead to an excessively complex model.
 A *transition layer* is used to control the complexity of the model.
-It reduces the number of channels by using the $1\times 1$ convolutional layer and halves the height and width of the average pooling layer with a stride of 2, further reducing the complexity of the model.
+It reduces the number of channels by using an $1\times 1$ convolution.
+Moreover, it halves the height and width via average pooling with a stride of 2.

 ```{.python .input}
 %%tab mxnet